Admission to the Pharm.D. program at the College of Pharmacy is highly competitive and is based on the following criteria:

 Official transcripts from all accredited US institutions attended must be submitted with the Transcript Request Form directly to PharmCAS from each institution, including high school dual enrollment credit.

-Transcripts for courses taken in the USC system for spring or summer 2018 are obtained internally by our Admissions Coordinator Nikki Mellen and do not require you to take any action to facilitate their submission
+Transcripts for courses taken in the USC system for spring or summer 2019 are obtained internally by our Director of Admissions Nikki Mellen and do not require you to take any action to facilitate their submission

-You will need to request an official transcript for courses taken outside the USC system from the institution and have them sent to our Admissions Coordinator Nikki Mellen at the College of Pharmacy
+You will need to request an official transcript for courses taken outside the USC system from the institution and have them sent to our Director of Admissions Nikki Mellen at the College of Pharmacy

 AP/IB score submission for non-USC students

-If you plan to use AP/IB scores to fulfill a pharmacy prerequisite, you must submit an unofficial copy of your score report to Admissions Coordinator Nikki Mellen.
+If you plan to use AP/IB scores to fulfill a pharmacy prerequisite, you must submit an unofficial copy of your score report to Director of Admissions Nikki Mellen.
 If you are accepted, you will need to request an official copy to be sent directly to the University of South Carolina

 Contact the College Board for your AP scores